OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/contribute-a-new-phenotype-that-does-not-exist-in-the-ohdsi-phenotype-librar.md

----
-name: Add a phenotype
-about: use this template to contribute a new phenotype to the OHDSI phenotype library.
-title: "[DATE]: [YOUR PHENOTYPE NAME]"
-labels: Contribute Phenotype
-assignees: ''

----

-1) Phenotype Name: [YOUR PHENOTYPE NAME]
+- [ ] Phenotype Name: [YOUR PHENOTYPE NAME]

-2) Clinical Description: [PROVIDE ONE TO TWO LINES PER SECTION BELOW]
+> Our definition of phenotype is "_clinical idea that is an observable, potentially changing state of a person._"

+- [ ] Clinical Description:
+> Please provide one or two lines per section below.

 - Overview:
 - Presentation:
 - Assessment:
 - Plan:
 - Prognosis:

+- [ ] Cohort definitions: [NUMBER OF COHORT DEFINITIONS BEING SUBMITTED]
-3) Attach at least .json file with the JSON specification from Atlas for a cohort definition
+> Attach the .json file for each cohort being contributed.
+One JSON file per cohort.

+4) Cohort diagnostics output:
-4) Attach (or provide a link to download) a zip file with output containing at least one Cohort Diagnostics result set for each of the above cohort definitions from one or more data source.
+> Attach (or provide a link to download) a zip file with output containing at least one Cohort Diagnostics result set for each of the above cohort definitions from one or more data source.